Cirrus uncinus cloud

-Cirrus uncinus is a type of cirrus cloud.
-The name cirrus uncinus is derived from Latin, meaning "curly hooks".
-Also known as mares' tails, these clouds are generally sparse in the sky and very thin.
+Cirrus uncinus is a species of cirrus cloud.
+The name cirrus uncinus is Latin for "curly hooks".
+Commonly called "mare's tail", this cloud species is very thin and generally sparse in the sky.

 The clouds occur at high altitudes, at a temperature of about -50 to -40 C. They are generally seen when a warm or occluded front is approaching.
 They are very high in the troposphere and generally mean that precipitation, usually rain, is approaching.